-- Three Ø3.4 mm Countersunk Through Holes for Attachment to a 1D or 2D Galvo System - Three Ø5.0 mm Through Holes for Attachment to the PY003 (PY003/M) Tip and Tilt Platform
+- Three Ø3.4 mm Countersunk Through Holes for Attachment to a 1D or 2D Galvo System - ▶ Three Ø5.0 mm Through Holes for Attachment to the PY003 (PY003/M) Tip and Tilt Platform

 The GTT001 Tip and Tilt Platform Adapter allows the GVSX01 and GVSX02 Galvo Systems to be mounted on a PY003 Tip and Tilt Platform.
+Included with the GTT001 are three M3 cap screws, three 8-32 cap screws, and three M3 countersunk screws for mounting purposes.